ColinKennedy/ways/docs/why.rst

 Basics
 ------

-Ways is a Python toolkit that is supported by config files called "Plugin Sheets".
+Ways is a Python toolkit which is supported by config files called which are called "Plugin Sheets".
 This is an example of a relatively simple Plugin Sheet.

 .. code-block :: yaml